 Pascal Landry born 11 Aug.
 1819 in New Brunswick

 An interesting possibility is Jean Baptiste Landry born on September 11, 1816 in Laprairie, Quebec.
 His parents were Charles Landry and Marie Louise Dupuis.
 His mother had a brother named Barthelemy Dupuis.
 Perhaps Barthelemy was the uncle who accompanied Jean Baptiste to work on the Erie Canal (see below).
 Perhaps Jean Baptiste Landry adopted his uncle Barthelemy's given name.
 Barthelemy Dupuis did not show up in any USA censuses.
 He must have returned to Quebec because he showed up in the 1851 and 1861 censuses of St. Constant, Laprairie, Quebec living with his twin brother, Joseph.
 Also, Barthelemy Dupuis was listed as a participant in family weddings in 1821, 1830, and 1839.
-Jean Baptiste probably was in the 1925 census of St. Constant, Quebec of with his father and step mother.
+Jean Baptiste probably was in the 1925 census of St. Constant, Quebec of with his father and step mother, but there is no way to determine it.
 He was not with his father and step mother in the 1831 census of Laprairie, Quebec.

 One family story stated that Joseph Nathaniel Londeree age, 12, immigrated with an uncle to New York to work on the Erie Canal and then Joseph Nathaniel moved to Virginia to work on the Kinahwa Canal which paralleled the James River.
 On April 11, 1840 the Buckingham personal property tax list showed Joseph Londeree with 83 horses with a tax of $.08.
 Having so many horses would make sense for somebody pulling barges along the Kinahwa Canal.
 He also was on the 1837 and 1839 Buckingham County personal property tax lists.
 (Below find a link to the Building of the Kanawha Canal.)